-Traditional Ural pelmeni are stuffed with three kinds of meat - beef, lamb and pork.
+Traditional Ural pelmeni are stuffed with three kinds of meat - beef, lamb, and pork.
 But you can come across lots of other meat or fish fillings.
-In Siberaia pelmeni are even cooked with the bear meat.
+In Siberia pelmeni are even cooked with the bear meat.

 You should definitely try pelmeni during your Moscow tour.
 You'll find them in fancy restaurants or cheap eateries.
+A great place to visit is Korchma Taras Bulba which serves a great variety of dumplings.
+You can easily visit the place during your three-day tour of Moscow.
 You can also buy frozen pelmeni in shops and cook them later at home.
 (Keep them in a freezer).

 How to cook frozen pelmeni?
 Drop them into salted boiled water (it should be a large amount of water).
 You can also add a bay leaf.
 Wait till they float.
 Cook for 2-4 min more.
-Pelmeni are traditionally served with butter and vinegar, sour cream or mustard.
+Pelmeni is traditionally served with butter and vinegar, sour cream, or mustard.

 Dough: 260 g flour, 1 egg, 5 g salt, 1 / 2 cup of water